Mental healthcare

 The Ministry of Health (Ministerio de Sanidad) oversees the provision of mental healthcare in Spain and focuses mostly on policy and budget.
 The Confederation of Mental Health in Spain (Confederación de Salud Mental en España) works closely with the government to provide equal access to different mental healthcare providers throughout the country.

 As healthcare in Spain is decentralized, there are significant territorial inequalities when it comes to accessing mental healthcare throughout the country.
-Therefore, where you live is likely to make a difference to the quality of provision available.
+Therefore, where you live is likely to make a difference in the quality of provision available.

 It is important to be aware that if you choose to use free state healthcare as an expat, it will not cover all treatments, such as psychotherapy.
 For this reason, many people opt to pay for private health insurance which provides wider access to treatments and facilities.
 You can read more about this further down the guide.